Nick-ODonoghue/footy-sports-news/README.md

 ## Site To-Do

-- Style for mobile uses
+- DONE - Style for mobile uses
 - Create autoscroll for squad
 - Scrap live data for breaking news
 - DONE - Decide on data and information to be displayed in the GUI